-It has been 10 years since General Motors quit producing the Chevrolet Cavalier.
+It has been over 10 years since General Motors quit producing the Chevrolet Cavalier.
 Yet, the cavalier still rolls on.
-I recently visited the Kelley Blue Book web site, the place to go when evaluating cars.
-I noted that the 2000 Chevrolet Cavalier with 1,672 consumer reviews had an overall rating of 7.9 on a scale of 10.
-Upon reading this, it occurred to me that I am more satisfied with my ’00 cavalier, Sadie, than most people are with theirs.
+I visited the acclaimed Kelley Blue Book web site, (the place to go when evaluating cars I) in 2015.
+The 2000 Chevrolet Cavalier with 1,672 consumer reviews had an overall rating of 7.9 on a scale of 10.
+Upon reading this, it occurred to me that I was more satisfied with my ’00 cavalier, Sadie, than most people are with theirs.
 I say this because if they only gave it an average around 8 on a scale of 10 than they clearly don’t rate their cars highly as I would rate mine.

 The other cavalier owners to their credit used words such as dependable, indestructible and affordable to describe their cavaliers.
 I whole heartedly agree with those sentiments.
-I own two sets of battery cables that have never been needed to start my own car.
+I owned two sets of battery cables.
+It wasn't until after Sadie's 15th anniversary that either had been used to start my own car.
 The cables are always used to help the other guy.

 The irony is not lost on me that I went into the dealership show room in May of 2000 fully intent on purchasing a used Pontiac Sunfire.
 However, I also did not intend to get a red or white colored car of any make or model.
-(I just don’t want those colors in a car) Fortunately, the only sunfires available were either red or white.
+(I just didn't want those colors in a car) Fortunately, the only Sunfires available were either red or white.